thibault-wch/Joint-Learning-for-Alzheimer-disease/README.md

 We first use Freesurfer, Flirt and Ants for preprocessing all MRI and PET images (see Supp.
 B for details).
 Furthermore, we transform the preprocessed `.nii.gz` brain files into `.npy` format.
-In addition, we reorganize and split them in the data pairs for `./utils/UnpairedDataset.py` using `pickle`, the concrete data pair demo as shown in:
+In addition, we reorganize and split them into the data pairs for `./utils/UnpairedDataset.py` using `pickle`, the concrete data pair demo as shown in:

 ```python